Installing a Cluster Node¶

 the

-column indicates that the license isVALID
+LICENSEcolumn indicates that the license isVALID.

-is unable to connect or if it does not show any live
+If grbcluster is unable to connect or if it does not show any live

-nodes, then check your network and the log of the grb_rs
+nodes, then check your network and the log of the grb_rs nodes (the

-console output or <installdir>/bin/service.log
+console output or <installdir>/bin/service.log if started as a

 service).

-If a node has an INVALID
+If a node has an INVALID license, the ERROR field will provide

 more information about the error.
 For example: